ThisIsTheWizard/ThisIsTheWizard/README.md

 ## 🎯 About Me

-> As a senior web developer with a strong background in leading teams and managing projects throughout the entire software development lifecycle, my expertise spans both front-end and back-end development.
+> As a senior software engineer with a strong background in leading teams and managing projects throughout the entire software development lifecycle, my expertise spans both front-end and back-end development.
 I'm passionate about building scalable systems, optimizing cloud infrastructure, and mentoring teams to deliver exceptional software solutions.

 <div align="center">